kmmsks/hilmo_identify_episodes/README.md

 In order to identify actual hospital admissions, discharges, and discharge diagnose from the Finnish Care register for health care, multiple register entries may need be combined, as one hospitalization may consist of multiple register entries.

-This is because during a single hospitalization, a new register entry must be supplied every time a hospital transfer, or trasfer form one specialty to another within the hospital occurs.
+This is because during a single hospitalization, a new register entry must be supplied every time a hospital transfer, or transfer form one specialty to another within the hospital occurs.
 A register entry is also supplied from outpatient and emergency visit, which may take place at the beginning or during the hospitalization.

 In previous research, up to 25 % of the psychiatric inpatient care related register entries have been related to transfers during an actual hospitalizations ([CEPHOS-LINK](https://thl.fi/documents/189940/2732416/CEPHOS-LINK+final+scientific+report+2017-03-31+export.pdf/6f206810-5919-415c-82a1-884795732186) project, p.
 35).

 Hospitalization may start from emergency clinic, and during inpatient care, transfers within and between hospitals and outpatient appointments may take place.
-Hilmo entries of these appointments are registered with possibly preliminary dignoses of that time.
+Hilmo entries of these appointments are registered with possibly preliminary diagnoses of that time.
 Hence, it is important to first identify the actual discharges and then identify the discharge diagnoses.

 In previous papers using the Hilmo register, it is usually mentioned that hospital periods, admissions or discharges were identified.
 However, usually no criteria, let alone scripts, for this procedure is provided.

 As far as I know, there is no generally know or accepted methods available for identifying treatment episodes.
-Different sets of criteria have previusly been used:
+Different sets of criteria have previously been used:

 - Others require a hospital treatment to start and end on different calender days (f. ex. the [CEPHOS-LINK](https://thl.fi/documents/189940/2732416/CEPHOS-LINK+final+scientific+report+2017-03-31+export.pdf/6f206810-5919-415c-82a1-884795732186) project), ie. an inpatient episode should last overnight.
 Others do not require tihis.
 - Others state that a new treatment period may start the next day after previous one (f. ex.
 [CEPHOS-LINK](https://thl.fi/documents/189940/2732416/CEPHOS-LINK+final+scientific+report+2017-03-31+export.pdf/6f206810-5919-415c-82a1-884795732186)), others require a full calender day outside of hospital in between two treatment periods (f. ex.
 [REDD project](http://urn.fi/URN:NBN:fi-fe201204193720)).
 This criteria is used to stronger differentiate transfers between hospitals and 'real' rehospitalizations.